The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 Wrestling with God- sad woman with hands clasped to lower face, eyes shut, blurred background of green/brown

-The Bible story of Jacob wrestling with God comes to mind.
+The Bible account of Jacob’s wrestling match with God comes to mind.
 What an odd meeting!
-I know why I do it, but why did Jacob wrestle with God?
-Is it even OK to wrestle with God?
-Is there a right or wrong way to do it?
+I know my reasons, but why did Jacob wrestle with God?
+Is it a bad thing to wrestle with God?
+Is there a right or wrong way to wrestle?

 A bit of background:

 Esau didn’t take kindly to his loss and schemed to kill Jacob.
 Jacob was forced to flee from his family and became estranged from them.
-His reliance on his own scheming, deceptive, self-reliant practices became a common theme in his life.
+His reliance on taking control of his life through scheming, deceptive, self-reliant practices become a common theme in his life.

 How Old Was Jacob When He Wrestled with God ?

-The Man asked him, “What is your name?”
+The Man asked him, ‘What is your name?
+Jacob’, he answered.

 Wouldn’t you love to hear God say to you “you have struggled with God and with humans and have overcome.”?!
 I want to be an overcomer!